This page details the Player settings specific to iOS. For a description of the general Player settings, see Player settings.

 |Supported URL schemes||A list of supported URL schemes.

-To add new schemes, increase the value of the Size property, then set a reference to the Asset to load in the new Element box that appears.
+To add new schemes, increase the value of the Size property and then set a reference to the Asset to load in the new Element box that appears.

 |Hide home button on iPhone X||Enable this option to hide the home button on iPhone X devices when the app is running.|